 - Use the same method on the opposite side of the turkey breast.
 Grasp the the portion that you're cutting away with one hand and the breast meat side with the other hand.
 Leverage the back bone back until you hear a satisfying "crack".
 Then use the poultry sheers to cut between the joints and remove the back portion.
 Now you have a turkey breast without the back bone.
 Don't toss the back bone, you can use it for your gravy stock.

 - Place the turkey breast in a one gallon zip top plastic bag and pour the marinade over it.
 Tip the bag to and fro to coat in the marinade.
-Refrigerate the turkey for 4 hours or overnight.
+Refrigerate the turkey for at least 4 and up to 12 hours.
+Don't marinate longer as the acidity from the marinade can break down the flesh and make it mealy.

 TO COOK THE TURKEY: